 If you live in a non-designated country, like the United States (except Hawaii), you may choose from the three following scenarios that match your circumstances to get specific guidelines to follow.
 If you live in a designated area that is already considered rabies-free, such as Hawaii or Guam, there are different guidelines to follow.

-Choose from one of the following scenarios that apply to you:
+Choose from one of the following scenarios that apply to you below by clicking on the black box and following each step:

 My dog does not have an ISO certified microchip or has an older microchip that I would like to dual implant with a new chip to avoid confusion in Japan.